chipsenkbeil/senkbeil.org/content/posts/005-balancing-time.md

 ### The new role said 50/50 technical & non-technical

-How did that transfer to my new position?
 The job description painted the role as 50% coding and 50% non-technical work, but who can really say what that means until you try out the job for yourself.
 I landed in a team with a focus on both scalability and client engagement, which you would think are opposites given the personal nature of client engagement and the abstract focus that scalability demands.

 In actuality, these two focuses are intertwined.
-By __understanding__ the challenges that clients are facing on the platform and in the industry, we as solutions engineers are in the unique position to identify and engage in devising solutions at a faster pace and with more detailed attention to client needs than any other engineering team.
-Combining with my team's need to __scale__ our solutions across (ideally) thousands of advertisers, the solutions we build need to function at a minimum across entire industries with the preferred approach being to create solutions that can span across multiple industries in scope.
+By __understanding__ the challenges that clients are facing on the platform and in the industry, we as solutions engineers are in the unique position to identify and engage in solutions at a faster pace and with more detailed attention to client needs than any other engineering team.
+Combining with my team's need to __scale__ our solutions across (ideally) thousands of advertisers, the solutions we build need to function at a minimum across entire industries like ecommerce or retail with the preferred approach being to create solutions that can span across multiple industries.

 ### Is that breakdown honest?